 Today we will examine a few social service applications that prove big data is for more than just the fortune five hundred companies of the world.
-Read on for a list of ways that big data can be used for social betterment.
+Read on for a list of ways that big data and machine learning can be used.

 How Data Can Improve Nonprofit Performance